rust-lang/rfcs/text/0000-binary-ops-specialization.md

 relationship with any other of these crates, otherwise there cannot be an operator impl to make them work together.

-Specialization of blanket trait implementations could be used to deal with this problem.
+[Specialization][rfc1210] of blanket trait implementations could be used to deal with this problem.
 These two impls of `PartialEq` could automatically enable equality comparison for `String` on the left hand side and any type on the right hand side that implements `Borrow<str>`:

 ```rust
 impl PartialEq<str> for String {